Winceby

-Winceby is a village in the civil parish of Lusby with Winceby (where the population is included) in the East Lindsey district of Lincolnshire, England.
+Winceby is a village in the civil parish of Lusby with Winceby, in the East Lindsey district of Lincolnshire, England.
 It is in the Lincolnshire Wolds, and about 5 mi from both Horncastle and Spilsby.
+In 1971 the parish had a population of 24.
+On 1 April 1987 the parish was abolished to form "Lusby with Winceby".

 The village is notable for the (Civil War) Battle of Winceby, which took place in 1643, when the Royalist army was defeated by the Roundheads at "Slash Hill".

 There is a church, St Margaret's, and a garage.
 The village is very close to the Snipe Dales nature reserve and country park, owned by the Lincolnshire Wildlife Trust.